-Faculty and staff are invited to join the CofC Meditation Club’s guided meditations in the Robert Scott Building, room 319.
-Varying in technique from week to week, the meditations last around 25 minutes and are followed by a brief discussion.
+Faculty and staff are invited to join the CofC Meditation Club’s guided meditations via Zoom.
+Use the meeting ID 923 773 161 and password Simple123 to join.
 No previous meditation experience is needed.

 And if that’s not enough, below are nine more reasons to give meditation a chance!